Qizhong-George-Guo/qizhong-guo/reflections/liulan-reservoir-overtopping-local-breach.md

 The available evidence more strongly supports the following provisional sequence: rapidly increasing inflow caused the reservoir water level to reach the dam crest and overtopping to begin; concentrated erosion and an initial breach developed at or shortly after the east abutment; and a larger breach subsequently formed and expanded in the central portion of the dam.
 It is not yet possible to determine precisely whether a clearly distinguishable time interval existed between the beginning of overtopping and initial breaching near the east abutment.

-The revised brief examines rainfall and inflow reconstruction, pre-event reservoir storage, the operating timeline, actual gate performance, the service and emergency spillways, monitoring and communications, downstream warning and evacuation, breach development and flood routing, sediment and water-quality effects, and post-disaster functional recovery.
+The brief examines rainfall and inflow reconstruction, pre-event reservoir storage, the operating timeline, actual gate performance, the service and emergency spillways, monitoring and communications, downstream warning and evacuation, breach development and flood routing, sediment and water-quality effects, and post-disaster functional recovery.
 It also considers possible local flow concentration associated with reservoir and dam geometry, while treating this as a hypothesis requiring hydrodynamic modeling and field verification rather than as an established cause.

 Beyond the immediate event, the brief emphasizes two complementary priorities.
 First, design floods, effective discharge capacity, dam-crest freeboard, overtopping protection, and related engineering standards should be adaptively reassessed using updated hydrologic, climate, land-use, and downstream-exposure information.
 Second, because no design standard can eliminate all risk, reservoir owners and public agencies must also manage the residual risk associated with floods exceeding the design standard, including equipment failure, nonactivation of emergency facilities, communications loss, evacuation difficulties, and simultaneous emergencies at multiple reservoirs.